hengque/elk-analytics-katacoda-tutorial/elk-analytics/step6.md

 Sen också, visst för att denna logiskt borde ligga här, men man skulle vilja att användaren startar elk-stack på nytt innan hen läser detta egentligen.
 Borde vi därför flytta detta längre ner?
 TODO Andreas: läs denna kommentar igen när resten är fixat -->

 The output from Logstash is `json` data that we forward to Elasticsearch.
-With the help of the grok plugin we can modify what (key, value)-pairs are included in our resulting `json` objects.</br>
+With the help of the grok plugin we can modify what (key, value)-pairs are included in our resulting `json` objects that will be sent to Elasticsearch.</br>
 </br>
 In each instance of the grok plugin we specify what we want the received "message":s to match with.
 This is done in an array in which each element is a regex-like string.
-Within each of these strings we can define patterns that will match the messages and add a key-value pair to our output json, given that the string matches the pattern.</br>
+Within each of these strings we can use patterns that will match the messages and add a key-value pair to our output `json`, given that the string matches the pattern.</br>
 </br>
 For example, the array-element
 <code>Greeted: %{WORD:greeted}</code> will match input that contains exactly <code>Greeted: </code> followed by an arbitrary word (WORD is one of ~120 predefined grok patterns, you can see their definitions [here](https://github.com/logstash-plugins/logstash-patterns-core/blob/master/patterns/ecs-v1/grok-patterns)).</br>